avi-nz/NBA-Playoff-Prediction-Simulation/project_document.md

 (NOTE: This is only a select sample size)

-As you can see most of the data was formatted as expected.
-However, if we look at the last two, we can see that both use the '@' symbol which does not make sense because both team cannot be at home.
+As you can see, most of the data was formatted as expected.
+However, if we look at the last two, we can see that both Use the '@' symbol, which does not make sense because both teams cannot be at home.

-After some messing around I decided to no longer use this data set and move onto another because it became apparent that figuring out who was the home and away team with this data set would be more challenging that what it was worth.
+After some messing around, I decided to no longer use this data set and move on to another because it became apparent Figuring out who was the home and away team with this data set would be more challenging than it was worth.

-This issue with this data set is that it is **team-centric** meaning it shows the result of each team (which is why we get double ups for each game).
-What will be better for we are trying to achieve is a game-centric data set meaning the data shows the result of each game.
+This issue with this data set is that it is **team-centric**, meaning it shows the result of each team (which is why we get double-ups for each game).
+What will be better for we are trying to achieve is a game-centric data set, meaning the data shows the result of each game.

 #### Team-centric data set: